dmarushkin/appsec-discovery/README.md

 At first run tool with download provided model from Huggingface into local cache dir, for next offline scans use this dir with pre downloaded models.

-Play around with with various models from Huggingface and prompts for best results:
+Play around with with various [models](https://huggingface.co/models?search=llama-3.2) from Huggingface and prompts for best results.

 ### Integrate scans into CI/CD